 As legacy analytics solutions fall even further behind cloud-native solutions that are continually being innovated, companies seeking to get the most from business intelligence will shift to cloud-native data solutions.

 Gartner recommends that organizations “include innovative cloud analytics solutions in their portfolio, renovating components or complementing their on-premises platform if organizations want to gain competitive advantage through Analytics and BI.
 Completely disregarding cloud analytics solutions means risk for many organizations, as most vendors don’t focus their R&D efforts on legacy products.”

 The demand for more fact-based daily decision-making is driving companies to seek self-service data analytics solutions.
 Jim Ericson, research director at Dresner Advisory Services, recently observed, “ Organizations that are more successful with BI are universally more likely to use self-service BI capabilities including collaboration and governance features included in BI tools.”
-In 2022, more companies will adopt truly self-service tools that allow non-technical business users to securely access and glean insights from data.
+Based on current trend it's expected that in 2022, more companies will adopt truly self-service tools that allow non-technical business users to securely access and glean insights from data.

 5 Data Analytics Statistics to know for 2022

-According to research by Beroe, Inc., a leading provider of procurement intelligence, the global business intelligence market is estimated to reach $30.9 billion by 2022. and key drivers include big data analytics, demand for data-as-a-service, demand for personalized, self-servicing BI capabilities.
+According to research by Beroe, Inc., a leading provider of procurement intelligence, the global business intelligence market is estimated to reach $30.9 billion by 2022.
+The key drivers behind this forecasted trend include big data analytics, demand for data-as-a-service, demand for personalized, self-servicing BI capabilities.